manalirupji/trial/README.md

 | YWHAH>33323_r_at  | A      | 8.02    |  8       | 3.19	  | 11.86    |	6.54   | 8.17     |	2       |	0.99     |	2      |	1.17   |

-##### Terms of Use

-This tool was prepared by members of the Winship Biostatistics and Bioinformatics Shared Resource (BBISR) of Emory University.
-Use of either should properly acknowledge the Winship BBISR in publications, abstracts, presentations, posters, grant proposals, etc. by using the following text

-'Research reported in this publication was supported in part by the Biostatistics and Bioinformatics Shared resource of Winship Cancer Institute of Emory University and NIH/NCI under award number P30CA138292.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-Authors- Manali Rupji, dual M.S., Bhakti Dwivedi Ph.D. & Jeanne Kowalski Ph.D.

-Maintainer- Manali Rupji 'manali(dot)rupji(at)emory(dot)edu'